 - The satisfaction of the legitimate interests of third parties, only in those cases in which these interests prevail over the interests, rights and fundamental freedoms of the User.

 You can consult the legal grounds for each personal data processing activity carried out by Banco de España in the following link to the Banco de España's Register of Processing Activities.

 With which recipients do we share your personal data?

 Generally, personal data which are subject to processing will only be shared with third parties in order to fulfil a legal duty.
-Notwithstanding this, your personal data may be shared with organisations or third-parties that provide services to Banco de España, and whose services are required for the aforementioned goals.
+Notwithstanding this, your personal data may be shared with organisations or third parties that provide services to Banco de España, and whose services are required for the aforementioned purposes.

 The recipients mentioned in this section may be located inside or outside the European Economic Area.
 In the latter case, the international transfer of data will be legally authorised.

 You can consult the following link to the Banco de España's Register of Processing Activities for the recipients of your data and information on any international transfers carried out within the framework of the Banco de España's processing activities.

 How long do we keep your personal data?